CloudSlang/cs-intellij-plugin/README.md

 ![CloudSlang File Type](/screenshots/file-type.png)

-> By default, empty files are marked as invalid.
+> By default, empty CloudSlang files are marked as invalid.

 <br/>
 #####4.
 Create a new CloudSlang flow from a live template